 Back outside Gerald and I continued our conversation from before.
 I attempted to draw him out about cross-strait relations and was surprised to learn that as a Chinese national he was only allowed to be in Taiwan for two weeks at a time.
 This might explain the rush—while the round-the-island tour can be done in about ten days it doesn’t leave very much time to explore!

 Eventually it was time to part ways.
 Gerald invited me to join them the rest of the way down south but I knew for my sake that I was better off going at my own pace.
-There was no sense in burning myself out when I had so many challenges to face in the coming days and, anyhow, I figured our paths would cross again—we were all going in the same direction, after all.
+There was no sense in burning out when I had so many challenges to face in the coming days and I figured our paths would probably cross again—we were all going in the same direction, after all.
 We spoke briefly about the possibility of a typhoon striking Kenting but they didn’t seem overly concerned.
-I wished them the best of luck and they disappeared into the dark night.
+I wished them the best of luck and they slipped into the dark night.
 I never saw either of them again.

-Stepping back into the air conditioned embrace of the convenience store I rested awhile.
-With my strength restored I cycled south along highway 26 through the broad valley that opened up after Chēchéng 車城.
+I rested for a while after stepping back into the air conditioned embrace of the convenience store.
+With some strength restored I cycled south along highway 26 through the broad valley that opened up after Chēchéng 車城.
 Night had fallen and there was almost nothing to see but the moon rising over the shadowy outline of the distant mountains.
 The road curved around the airport and after riding another 8 kilometers or so I arrived at the outskirts of Héngchūn 恆春, the gateway to Kenting National Park and the setting for Cape No. 7, a record-breaking Taiwanese film that has drawn many tourists to this small historic town.

 I knew absolutely nothing of Hengchun at the time—it simply wasn’t on my radar despite all the Taiwan-centric blogs I had been keeping up with9.
 At the crossroads at the edge of town I consulted a map and considered my options.
-I was in a bit of a hurry to arrive at my hotel but saw that it wasn’t much of a detour to cut through the old town.
+I was keen to arrive at my hotel at a reasonable time but saw that it wasn’t much of a detour to cut through the old town.
 I crossed the highway and headed down Shěngběi Road 省北路.

 South of Hengchun I encountered an unusual sight: a haunted house by the roadside.
 Mystified, I pulled over to take a closer look.
 How does a place like this stay in business?
 Then again, Kenting has a reputation for being the place where Taiwanese people let loose.
 Maybe a corny roadside attraction like this does well enough to stay afloat?
 In any case, I puzzled out the name of this place: Èlíngguǐbǎo 惡靈鬼堡.
 I couldn’t find an English name but Google informs me that “Evil Spirit Ghost Castle” might serve as a reasonable approximation.
 Have a look inside if you dare.

 The rest of the ride to Kenting took much longer than I figured it would.
 Distances can be deceiving without fixed scale bars on a map.
 When I finally crested the last of the low hills at the southern end of Hengchun Valley I halfway expected to see the neon lights of the main street through town but still had a ways to go—about 4 or 5 kilometers more.
-Mabel, who I had been staying with in Kaohsiung 高雄 the previous two nights, was already in Kenting to meet some friends, this being a common destination for a holiday weekend in Taiwan.
-We were supposed to meet after I arrived and whenever she was done with her friends.
+Mabel, a Taiwanese friend I had stayed with the previous two nights in Kaohsiung 高雄, was already in Kenting to meet some friends.
+We had plans to meet sometime in the evening whenever she was free.

 Kenting is Taiwan’s answer to mid-sized beachside resort towns like Playa Del Carmen or Ao Nang.
 There is no equivalent to Cancun or Pattaya in Taiwan—Kenting is about as big as it gets, and it’s not very big at all.
 The problem is probably linked to Taiwan’s remarkable lack of good beaches.
 For an island of its size and location it is almost uniquely cursed in this regard.
 Kenting has perhaps the best beaches on the island—and good weather year-round.
-For this reason Taiwanese flock to Kenting on holidays, especially for Spring Scream, and to get away from the miserable winter rain up north whenever they can.
+For this reason Taiwanese flock to Kenting on holidays, especially for a notorious festival by the name of Spring Scream, and to get away from the miserable winter rain up north whenever they can.

 Since it was a holiday the streets were filled with a mix of different people: boisterous high school and university kids, entire families on vacation, and an odd assortment of westerners, many of whom were young men decked out in Chang Beer muscle shirts and the like, probably wondering where the action was.
 The main thoroughfare featured a motley collection of quirky restaurants, boutique hotels, massage parlours, tiki bars, souvenir shops, and yes, even ladyboy shows, something I have seen nowhere else in the country.
 Kenting may be a bit racy by Taiwanese standards but Thailand it is not.